Environmental effects in stellar mass gravitational wave sources II: Enhanced detectability of phase shifts in eccentric sub-populations: Discussion and conclusion

 The enhanced sensitivity to dephasing in eccentric signals implies that EEs can become relevant across a broader region of parameter space.
 In PI, we identified threshold values of the environmental parameters $\xi_i$ (see Table~\ref{tab:placeholder}) at which a significant fraction of circular sources exhibit detectable EE signatures, depending on the detector configuration.
 Here, we recompute these thresholds for an eccentric signal.
 As a representative case, we consider a binary retaining an eccentricity of $e_{10{\rm Hz}} = 0.3$, consistent with the eccentric candidate events GW190701, GW200129, and GW200208 \citep{2024gupte}.
 We focus on Roemer delays (line-of-sight accelerations), which are pertinent to both dynamical and AGN-assisted formation channels.
 Our analysis shows that for a dephasing prescription with $n=-13/3$, such eccentricity yields a dephasing amplification factor $\delta{\rm SNR}$ of order a few $\times 10^{2}$ for LVK and up to $\sim 10^{5}$ for ET/CE, assuming $\ell_{\rm max}=10$.

 Table 2 of PI lists the critical $\xi_i$ values required for circular binaries to exhibit measurable dephasing.
 For Roemer delays, these correspond to $\xi_{\rm R} \sim 10^{7}$ M$_{\odot}$ AU$^{-2}$ for LVK and $\xi_{\rm R} \sim 10^{2}$ M$_{\odot}$ AU$^{-2}$ for CE/ET.
 While the former is implausible for standard dynamical formation channels, the latter is compatible with, for instance, a tertiary $10$ M$_\odot$ black hole at a separation of $\sim 0.3$ AU, well within the characteristic range $R \sim 10^{-2}$–$10^{3}$ AU typical of stellar clusters \citep{antonini2016}.
 An increase in detectability by $\sim 10^{5}$ extends the accessible tertiary separation by a factor of $\sim 300$, to approximately $10^2$ AU.
-Given that the tertiary separations are log-normally distributed, this range encompasses the vast majority of the physically plausible parameter space.
-In other words, for moderately eccentric signals, EEs become an expected signature of the stellar cluster formation channel for next generation ground based detectors.
+Given that the tertiary separations are log-normally distributed within the characteristic range \citep{trani2022}, this range encompasses {a significant fraction of} physically plausible parameter space, {and also reaches the scales of field hierarchical triples \citep{antonini2017}}.
+In other words, for moderately eccentric signals, EEs become an expected signature of the stellar cluster and hierarchical triple formation channel for next generation ground based detectors.
 These considerations apply even more strongly to dynamical sub-channels that require closer encounters, such as GW captures and chaotic scatterings \citep{kai2024}.

 The thresholds for $\xi_{\rm R}$ can also be applied to the AGN channel.
 Consider a massive black hole (BH) of mass $M_{\bullet}$ hosting a binary at a separation of $N_{\bullet}$ Schwarzschild radii.
 The corresponding parameter is: